Bardayal 'Lofty' Nadjamerrek: Contact Rock Art

 Contact rock art refers to Indigenous artworks that depict subject matter introduced during periods of cross-cultural contact, especially within colonial contexts.
 For a while, contact art was especially seen as being untraditional, as it did not depict subject matter that was deemed "Indigenous" and culturally significant.
 They would paint new contact subject matter, like sailing vessels, buffalo, and firearms, in addition to their own spiritual stories.
 After first contact in Oenpelli in 1925, Aboriginal artists continue to transform and innovate rock art, showing it as a recurring means of expression and transmission of identity and cross-cultural knowledge.
 They prove as counter-colonial narratives to the dominant European story, while also showing small, vital moments of interaction and history.

 With Nadjamerrek, he is considered to be one of the most prominent Aboriginal artists, cultural leaders, and a mentor to contemporary artist, whose tradition is steeped in the rock art tradition.
 He is the only artist documented to have articulated the contexts of his rock art creation.
 He would go into an incredible amount of detail, such as when, where, and why he created his rock art works."
 With his father and grandfather being prominent rock painters, he wanted to develop his own rock art language.
-Coming back to his Mother's country, "he painted two goat figures and a firearm in the Nakurlkboy shelter, located near today’s Gamargawan outstation (see Fig. 1).
+Coming back to his Mother's country, "he painted two goat figures and a firearm in the Nakurlkboy shelter, located near today’s Kamarrkawarn outstation (see Fig. 1).
 He explained the motivation for these figures: “I saw it at Maranboy, and when I returned, I painted it.
 The children had never seen one, nor had the old people.
 They didn’t know what a goat was at all."

 He depicted his Mother's moiety stories and Dreamings of her Country.
 He reflects his subjects with striking realism and naturalism, yet his main priority was always education.
 With both historical and contemporary (contact) depictions, he wanted to transform the unfamiliar into being familiar.
 His works were thus very didactic, trying to convey their experience with a subject despite another group not sharing the same experience.
 He made his works as universal as possible.
 He incorporated his cultural knowledge through narratives and designs, as well as sometimes incorporating the new pieces of culture introduced through Contact.
 Nadjamerrek was seen as a middleman, or someone who worked as a cultural mediator.
 In order to keep his position of pristine cultural knowledge as a senior artist, he often did not include Contact objects.
 He felt responsible for protecting the integrity of the Dreaming and Country stories of his family moieties.
 However, rock art is a constant negotiation, with different artists using different tools and techniques to create a different dialogue with rock art and contact interactions.